-Vessels abandoning the race must notify Norfolk Rebel or a Race Committee representative.
+Vessels retiring from the race must notify Norfolk Rebel or a Race Committee representative.
 Please try on VHF 16 as early as possible, giving times at any gates reached.
-If unable to raise Norfolk Rebel by radio, please call the Race Committee to report your withdrawal and give times, at the earliest possible moment, by calling Paul Carroll at (301) 785-0337 (leave a message at any hour).
+If unable to raise Norfolk Rebel by radio, please call the Race Committee to report your decision to retire and give times, at the earliest possible moment, by calling Paul Carroll at (301) 785-0337 (leave a message at any hour).